-Carbonero el Mayor, Segovian town of 2.640 inhabitants, located between the towns of Valladolid and Segovia, is dedicated mainly to the pork industry, agriculture and livestock, also has to its credit an important artistic and cultural heritage.
+Carbonero el Mayor, a town of 2.640 inhabitants, is mainly dedicated to the pork industry and has an important artistic and cultural heritage to its credit.

 It is the clear and forceful sign of the vitality of the ancient Land of Segovia and one of the centers that generate culture and experiences in our province.
 The lands of Carbonero el Mayor have their roots in prehistory.
 Through these parts of the Tierra de Pinares, the Paleolithic man found food and game, and he recorded a naturalist art on the slates.

 Throughout history, the inhabitants of these places have left their artistic imprint that has lasted to this day.
 It is with the Middle Ages when we began to have evidence of the creation of the current town of Carbonero (Carbonero de Liedos in 1247), belonging to the Community of City and Land of Segovia, within the Sexmo de Cabezas.
 It is at this time when they begin to build the main artistic remains that today remain and are the pride of its inhabitants.

 In the middle of s.
 XVIII and according to the data collected in the Cadastro de la Ensenada dated 1753, in Carbonero el Mayor highlighted the trades of farmer, baker and pastor, but also had importance the abaceros and arrieros.

 The proximity of the pine forests El Mayor and Solilleja y Cafría allowed later, already in the s.
 XIX, the exploitation of charcoal and resin.
 Until well into the present century there were tejeras and flour mills and the caleras de Fuentes achieved good reputation.